romanodev/OpenBTE/README.rst

 .. code-block:: shell

-   crate env create gromano/openbte-env activate openbte-env
+   conda env create gromano/openbte-env activate openbte-env

-If this method does not work, then you will have to create an enviroment yourself:
+If this method does not work, you will have to create an enviroment yourself:

 .. code-block:: shell